-Regulation of HIV-1-induced cell-cell fusion by host factors
+Regulation of HIV-1 transmission by host & environmental factors

 I was born and raised in Cyprus, and completed my Genetics BSc at the University of York in England.
 As part of my BSc, I spent a year working as a research scientist at AstraZeneca.
 I joined the CMB PhD program in 2009, and became a member of the Thali lab in August 2010.
-In the summer of 2011, I attended three conferences and presented a poster of my work at two of those (Retroviruses at Cold Spring Harbor Laboratory, and the Gordon Research Conference on Fusion).
-I am currently preparing a manuscript for submission in February 2012.
+I have presented my work at international meetings, including two oral presentations (at the 2013 EMBO Workshop on Cell-Cell Fusion in Israel, and at the 2014 Cold Spring Harbor Retroviruses conference).

 Office: 318 Stafford